PaddlePaddle/FastDeploy/docs/features/sampling.md

    * Min-p sampling calculates `pivot=max_prob * min_p`, then retains only tokens with probabilities greater than the `pivot` (setting others to zero) for subsequent sampling.
    * It filters out tokens with relatively low probabilities, sampling only from high-probability tokens to improve generation quality.

+4. Sampling Threshold

+   * Only tokens with probability greater than or equal to `sampling_threshold` are retained (others are set to zero) for subsequent sampling.
+   * Filters out tokens whose absolute probability falls below the threshold, sampling only from sufficiently high-probability tokens to improve generation quality.
 ## Usage Instructions

 During deployment, you can choose the sampling algorithm by setting the environment variable `FD_SAMPLING_CLASS`.
 Available values are `base`, `base_non_truncated`, `air`, or `rejection`.